tonyh0318/LandingPageQuiz/README.md

 # Landing Page Quiz
  Test your knowledge and make this page responsive.
+Bootstrap is included so take advantage and use it.
  Feel free to post to Netlify and share your links.
 We would love to see your work.

  ## Clone this repo and make the following changes: